 Data retrieval components are used to retrieve data that is stored in the Historian server.
-This topic provides a list of these components.
+Historian contains the following data retrieval components:

 Historian Alarms and Events

 Historian Alarms and Events provides tools to collect, archive, and retrieve alarms and events data in Historian.